neeshellis/Project2/README.md

 # Project2
-Repo for Project2 The Valley Inn React
+Repo for Project2 The Valley Inn React Update